RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 This allowed users from Active Directory to log in to the Devolutions Server web interface instead of relying only on local DVLS users.

+### 5. Logging in to DVLS with an Active Directory User

+After configuring Domain Authentication, I tested logging in to the DVLS web interface using an Active Directory user: aksi3.

+Using Active Directory users makes access management cleaner because authentication can be centralized through the domain.This showed that DVLS could use the existing domain identity system.
+My example login: BLUEVALUE\aski3